linode/docs/docs/applications/containers/beginners-guide-to-LXD-reverse-proxy/index.md

     sudo nano /etc/apache2/apache2.conf

-2. Then, reload the Apache web server service.
+2. Reload the Apache web server service.

     sudo systemctl reload apache2

 ## Next Steps

-You have setup a reverse proxy to host many websites on the same server and have installed each website in a separate container.
+You have set up a reverse proxy to host many websites on the same server and installed each website in a separate container.
 You can install static or dynamic websites in the containers.
-For dynamic websites you may need additional configuration; check the respective documentation for the setup using a reverse proxy.
+For dynamic websites, you may need additional configuration; check the respective documentation for setup using a reverse proxy.
 In addition, you may also use NGINX as a reverse proxy for non-HTTP(S) services.